Afghan massacre suspect identified, arrives at Kansas base

 SOLDIER WAS ON FOURTH TOUR

-Browne told Reuters that post-traumatic stress disorder, or PTSD, would likely be part of the defense.
+Browne told Reuters that post-traumatic stress disorder, or PTSD, would likely be part of the defence.

-"It is commonly used in military defense," he said, calling it a mitigating factor.
+"It is commonly used in military defence," he said, calling it a mitigating factor.
 Browne has said the soldier was unhappy about returning to combat after being wounded twice in Iraq.

 The Army statement said Bales had spent a total of 37 months during three deployments in Iraq between 2003 and 2010.